7 Different Types of Stalkers

 Some stalkers have been rejected by a person they wanted a relationship with, or have just experienced a breakup.
 The stalker may be looking for a way to salvage their relationship, or want to remain as close to the victim as much as possible.
 In other instances, they’re angry and want revenge for being rejected.

-Predatory Stalker
+Predatory Stalking

 Incompetent Suitor